The Cost of Information: The Case of Constant Marginal Costs: Introduction

-Thus, states that are closer are more difficult to distinguish.
-As we show in the paper, this choice of parameters offers a simple and tractable framework for analyzing the implications of the LLR cost.
+In this functional form, the difficulty of distinguishing between states is a quadratic decreasing function of the distance between them.
+As we show, this choice of parameters offers a simple and tractable framework for analyzing the implications of the LLR cost.

 The concept of a Blackwell experiment makes no direct reference to subjective probabilities nor to Bayesian reasoning.\footnote{Blackwell experiments have been studied both within and outside the Bayesian framework.
 See, for instance, \cite{le1996comparison} for a review of the literature on Blackwell experiments. } Likewise, our axioms and characterization theorem do not presuppose the existence of a prior over the states of nature.
 Nevertheless, given a prior $q$ over $\Theta$, an experiment induces a distribution over posteriors $p$, making $p$ a random variable.
 Under this formulation, the LLR cost \eqref{eq:cost} of an experiment can be represented as the expected change of the function